 Preventing Future Deltoid Ligament Sprains

-- Maintain regular and consistent exercise routines that promote muscular strength and flexibility
+- Maintain regular exercise routines for strength and flexibility

 Returning to Activity Post-Injury